-In accordance with section 90(3) of the Local Government Regulation 2012 the owner may object by giving the local government an objection notice.
+In accordance with section 90(3) of the Local Government Regulation 2012 the owner may object by giving Council an objection notice.
 Section 90(4) of the Local Government Regulation 2012 details the form an objection notice should take.

 Cassowary Coast Regional Council will assess differential general rate objections submitted on an approved form.